Police: 3 in stolen car fleeing Iowa police killed in crash

-CLIVE, Iowa (AP) — Three people died in a crash early Monday of a stolen car that reached speeds of more than 100 mph (161 kph) while fleeing police in central Iowa, officials said.
+CLIVE, Iowa (AP) — Three people died in a crash early Monday of a stolen car that reached speeds of more than 100 mph while fleeing police in central Iowa, officials said.

 The crash happened in the Des Moines suburb of Clive, after a woman in nearby Urbandale reported a car carrying several males after she spotted one rummaging through her car, police said in a news release.
 Officers who later spotted the car discovered it had been reported stolen and attempted to stop it.